 Don’t Confuse Lady Slipper With…

-Candelilla (Euphorbia antisyphilitica) is another upright succulent that looks like a miniature version of lady slipper.
-Its stems are half as thick (1/5 inch vs nearly 1/2 inch), it’s not as tall (1-2 ft vs 3-5 ft), and it has tiny pink flowers in the spring.
+Candelilla (Euphorbia antisyphilitica) is an upright succulent that looks like a miniature version of lady slipper.
+Its stems are half as thick (1/5″ vs 1/2″), it’s not as tall (1-2′ vs 3-5′), and it has tiny “barely there” pink flowers in the spring.

-Firesticks (Euphorbia tirucalli) is another upright succulent, but it has branching, brightly colored stems and looks more like coral than a plant that belongs in the desert.
+Firesticks (Euphorbia tirucalli) is another upright succulent that is often confused with lady slipper.
+It has branching, brightly colored stems and looks more like coral than a plant that belongs in the desert.

 And finally, there are plants you won’t find in the desert called lady slipper, such as lady slipper orchid and a lady’s slipper that’s a member of the impatiens genus.